ChatGPT overview: models, features, prices explained

-Today, it offers a multitude of tools, services, and plans.
+ChatGPT is the offering that started the generative AI revolution.
+Since then, it has grown tremendously.
+Today, it’s the number one AI platform and offers a multitude of tools, services, and plans.
 Moreover, because the industry is in such a dynamic phase right now, things keep changing.

 In other words: It’s hard to keep up with the latest developments, to understand what is possible, and to know how to use it.